Whether you are a high school student or a college student, you most probably want to earn some money of your own.

 11. Video Captioning

-While the only required skills are typing and listening, it will take you some time to get the hand of the system, rules, and to gain speed.
+While the only required skills are typing and listening, it will take you some time to get the hang of the system and rules and to gain speed.
 Sign up at sites like Rev and take and pass a captioning assessment to get started.

 12. Online Surveys

-While you won’t make a fortune, aking surveys is a great way to earn you some quick cash in your spare time.
+While you won’t make a fortune, asking for surveys is a great way to earn you some quick cash in your spare time.